saturn597/mosaigraph/README.md

 Okay!
 That's a start!

-Disregarding the preprocessing step, creating this mosaic didn't take long.
+Disregarding the preprocessing, creating this mosaic didn't take long.
 The above command ran for about 1 minute on a 15-inch, mid-2010 MacBook Pro.

 But we didn't capture much detail from the original image.
 It's hard to tell it's supposed to be the Mona Lisa, unless you zoom out and squint.

 **Example 2**

-But let's try making a mosaic with about 2000 pieces instead of the default 500:
+Let's try making a mosaic with about 2000 pieces instead of the default 500:

 `python mosaigraph.py monaface.jpg -p portraitpreprocessing -o mona2.jpg -n 2000`